engellab/trainRNNbrain/README.md

 This project aims to establish a pipeline for seamlessly defining the behavioral task and training RNNs on it using backpropagation (BPTT) on *PyTorch*.

-It also implements a useful class for the post-training task-performance analysis, as well as a class for analysis of the RNN dynamics: computing its dynamics fixed-points structure for a given input.
+It also implements a class for the post-training task-performance analysis, as well as a class for analysis of the RNN dynamics: computing the fixed-points of the dynamics for a given input.

 ### Some examples: